 Diamonds are 99% carbon, which is the element of all life.
 A diamond emerges from inside the earth after centuries under high temperatures and high pressure.
 The legends of several world-famous diamonds add to the charisma of the natural diamond.
 Diamonds are exhibited in museums all around the world that were once the possessions of Sultans and kings.

 Just like colorless diamonds, fancy colored diamonds are formed in the Earth’s mantle under conditions of extreme heat and pressure and then delivered to the surface by deep-source volcanic eruptions.
 The difference is that if foreign particles are trapped during the process of diamond crystallization, the chemical process of formation is altered and the result is a fancy colored diamond.
-Each fancy color is caused by a different structural irregularity like presence of nitrogen for the yellow colored diamond, presence of boron for the blue colored diamond or a significant number of impurities for the black colored diamond.

 Blood diamonds, also known as conflict diamonds are diamonds that are mined and sold in a war zone to fund conflict and insurgency, typically resulting in various human rights violations.
 The term is used to refer to the negative consequences of the diamond trade in certain areas or to identify an individual diamond as originating from such an area.